 Back on the top deck of the ship, I kept my eyes tightly shut until I felt the railings beneath my hands… Only then was I finally ready for my first proper view of Dubrovnik.
 I wanted to savour every last second of this love at first sight scenario.

-My daydreams and wild assumptions swirled madly afore my eyes, crashing onto the vista in a detonation of colour.
+My daydreams and wild assumptions swirled madly before my eyes, crashing onto the vista in a detonation of color.
 It took me a few seconds to fully focus.
 The royal blue of the sky, the rugged green of the hillside, the rich navy of the sea, and the piercing orange and white combination of the buildings tumbling down to the coast… I was in heaven.

 All around me, Dubrovnik was sharply rising for the day ahead